jms-guy/greed/README.md

 Greed is a financial application written almost entirely in Golang, used to view/track data easily across financial institutions/accounts.
 It utilizes the third-party API [Plaid](https://plaid.com) to connect your account with your financial institutions, and obtain your account and transaction history.
 This data can then be viewed in a user friendly format, which can be used to track past expenditures and plan future ones.

-Since this app utilizes paid Plaid functions, users are restricted in a 'demo' mode, in the number of calls they can make to certain server endpoints, specifically those that talk to Plaid.
+Since this app utilizes paid Plaid functions, and is not intended for widespread use, users are restricted in a 'demo' mode, in the number of calls they can make to certain server endpoints, specifically those that talk to Plaid.
+Users are limited to 5 calls to update/sync their financial data.

 ### Server Features